hl037/vue-data-proxy/README.rst

          }
       }

-With the `official Vuex'<https://vuex.vuejs.org/guide/forms.html#two-way-computed-property>`_ recommended way, you would have to declare two computed property, one for ``name`` and one for ``category``, both calling the same mutation to update.
+With the `official Vuex' <https://vuex.vuejs.org/guide/forms.html#two-way-computed-property>`_ recommended way, you would have to declare two computed property, one for ``name`` and one for ``category``, both calling the same mutation to update.

-With `Vuex's mapState<https://vuex.vuejs.org/guide/state.html#the-mapstate-helper>`_, it would be less verbose, but you'd still have to define a method and both the computed properties.
+With `Vuex's mapState <https://vuex.vuejs.org/guide/state.html#the-mapstate-helper>`_, it would be less verbose, but you'd still have to define a method and both the computed properties.

-With `vuex-bound<https://github.com/Vanilla-IceCream/vuex-bound#readme>`_, it would be even shorter, but still need you to define each property one by one.
+With `vuex-bound <https://github.com/Vanilla-IceCream/vuex-bound#readme>`_, it would be even shorter, but still need you to define each property one by one.

-`vuex-dot<https://github.com/yarsky-tgz/vuex-dot#readme>`_ introduces an interresting way to do what the previous one does using a dot-synthax.
+`vuex-dot <https://github.com/yarsky-tgz/vuex-dot#readme>`_ introduces an interresting way to do what the previous one does using a dot-synthax.
 However, it still does not handle the nested case.

 Contribution
 ------------

 This package addresses the problem of deep nested two-way binding by providing a function that generate a two-way bound computed property definition.
-Considering the previous example, you would simply wirte the following (let's suppose you write a .vue component :)
+Considering the previous example, you would simply write the following (let's suppose you write a .vue component) :

 .. code:: xml